Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 What is Keycloak?

-Keycloak is a well-known open-source Identity and Access Management (IAM) solution that provides authentication and authorization services for applications and services.
-Due to its open-source nature it is obvious that the software stack is developed, maintained, bug-fixed by the community, and can be used free of charge.
-Despite this fact, Keycloak serves as the foundation for the renowned commercial offering "Red Hat Single Sign-On."
+Due to its open-source nature, it is obvious that the software stack is developed, maintained, bug-fixed by the community, and can be used free of charge.
+Despite this fact, Keycloak serves as the foundation for the renowned commercial offering “Red Hat Single Sign-On” now “Red Hat Build”.
 At the same time, users themselves are responsible for operating and updating both Keycloak itself as well as the underlying infrastructure.
 Additionally, the user must take care of implementing customizations and adaptations.
-While Keycloak is often used in smaller deployments, users often complain about the limited scalability when IT environments grow over time.
+While Keycloak is often used in smaller deployments, users often complain about the limited scalability, which usually only becomes apparent as challenges grow during the course of use.

 Keycloak offers a basic and stable set of IAM features around Single Sign-On comprising: